AbelMSG89/json-synchronized/docs/architecture.md

 ## Overview

-JSON Synchronizer is a VS Code extension built with TypeScript, React, and modern web technologies.
+JSON Synchronized is a VS Code extension built with TypeScript, React, and modern web technologies.
 The architecture follows a modular design with clear separation of concerns between the extension backend and webview frontend.